miladrahmat/Portfolio/public/projects/cub3d.md

 ### What I learned

-This project not only taught me graphical programming in C and how to implement a raycasting algorithm, but most importantly how to **work effectively in a team** and **utilize each others strenghts** to make something we're all proud of!
+This project not only taught me graphical programming in C and how to implement a raycasting algorithm, but most importantly how to **work effectively in a team** and **utilize each others strengths** to make something we're all proud of!